-Beginning on October 1, 2003, every distributor, importing distributor, and manufacturer of alcoholic liquor as defined in the Liquor Control Act of 1934, shall file a statement with the Department of Revenue, no later than the 10th day of the month for the preceding month during which transactions occurred, by electronic means, showing the total amount of gross receipts from the sale of alcoholic liquor sold or distributed during the preceding month to purchasers; identifying the purchaser to it was sold or distributed; the purchaser's registration number; and such other information reasonably Department.
-A distributor, required by the importing distributor, or manufacturer of alcoholic liquor personally deliver, mail, or provide by electronic means to each retailer listed on the monthly statement a report containing a cumulative total of that distributor's, importing distributor's, or manufacturer's total sales of alcoholic liquor to that retailer no later than the 10th day of the month for the preceding month during which the transaction occurred.
-The distributor, importing distributor, or manufacturer shall notify the retailer as to the method by which the distributor, importing distributor, or manufacturer will provide the sales information.
-If the retailer is unable to receive the sales information by electronic means, the distributor, importing distributor, or manufacturer shall furnish t.he sales information by personal delivery or by mail.
-For purposes of this paragraph, the term "electronic means" includes, but is not limited to, the use of a secure Internet website, e-mail, or facsimile.
+Beginning on October 1, 2003, every distributor, importing distributor, and manufacturer of alcoholic liquor as defined in the Liquor Control Act of 1934, shall file a statement with the Department of Revenue, no later than the 10th day of the month for the preceding month during which transactions occurred, by electronic means, showing the total amount of gross receipts from the sale of alcoholic liquor sold or distributed during the preceding month to purchasers; identifying the purchaser to sold or distributed; the purchaser's tax it. was registration number; and such other information reasonably Department. Α distributor, required by the distributor, or manufacturer of alcoholic liquor must personally deliver, mail, or provide by electronic means to 1 2 each retailer listed on the monthly statement a report containing a cumulative total of that distributor's, importing 3 distributor's, or manufacturer's total sales of alcoholic 5 liquor to that retailer no later than the 10th day of the month 6 for the preceding month during which the transaction occurred.
+7 The distributor, importing distributor, or manufacturer shall 8 notify the retailer as to the method by which the distributor, 9 importing distributor, or manufacturer will provide the sales information.
+If the retailer is unable to receive the sales 10 11 information by electronic means, the distributor, importing 12 distributor, or manufacturer shall furnish the sales 13 information by personal delivery or by mail.
+For purposes of this paragraph, the term "electronic means" includes, but is 14 not limited to, the use of a secure Internet website, e-mail, 15 16 or facsimile.